Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: Discrete Morse Theory on the Stein-Farley cube complex

 \begin{definition}[Essential sphere] Let $M$ be a connected, orientable smooth $n$-manifold, and $S$ a smoothly embedded $(n-1)$-dimensional sphere in $M$.
 We say that $S$ is {\em essential} if it does not bound an $n$-dimensional ball and is not isotopic to a boundary component of $M$. \end{definition}

 We now define the piece complex; see Figure \ref{fig:piece_complex} for an illustration:

 \begin{definition}[Piece complex] Let $M\subset \mC$ be a suited submanifold, and $A$ a subset of the set of suited spheres of $M$.
-The \notion{piece complex} $\mP(M,A)$ is the simplicial complex whose vertices are isotopy classes of submanifolds of $M$ diffeomorphic to $Y^d$ with one essential boundary sphere and all other boundary spheres in $A$.
+The \notion{piece complex} $\mP_d(M,A)$ is the simplicial complex whose vertices are isotopy classes of submanifolds of $M$ diffeomorphic to $Y^d$ (but not necessarily pieces) with one essential boundary sphere and all other boundary spheres in $A$.
 A $k$-simplex is given by $k+1$ vertices which can be realized in pairwise disjoint manner. \end{definition}

 As mentioned in the introduction, piece complexes (and some close relatives) have been used in the homological stability results of Hatcher--Wahl \cite{HW05}, Hatcher--Vogtmann \cite{HV17} and Galatius--Randal-Williams \cite{GRW18}.